Hacksore/overlayed-electron/README.md

 ### Running locally

-Make sure you `npm install` all the dependencies then just run `npm start` or run the `Debug Electron` in VSCode.
+Make sure you `npm install` all the dependencies then run `npm start`